tjuHaoXiaotian/MA-MuZero/README.md

-# MA-Gumbel-MuZero
+# MA-Gumbel-MuZero (MuZero for Combinatorial Action Spaces)
-Open-source codebase for MA-Gumbel-AlphaZero, MA-Gumbel-MuZero, MA-Sampled-AlphaZero and MA-Sampled-MuZero, from "Multiagent Gumbel MuZero: Efficient Planning in Combinatorial Action Spaces" at AAAI 2024.
+Open-source codebase for MA-Gumbel-AlphaZero, MA-Sampled-AlphaZero, MA-Gumbel-MuZero and MA-Sampled-MuZero, from "Multiagent Gumbel MuZero: Efficient Planning in Combinatorial Action Spaces" at AAAI 2024.

 ```